 What is a Legal Year?

-Maybe not surprisingly, there are differing court opinions on what a legal year is, in the context of a leap year.
+Maybe not surprisingly, there are differing court opinions on what a legal year is, in the context of a leap year and law.

 Leap Year Law: HIPAA Breach Notification Deadline